February 4, 2025

 Given the fact that skijoring takes place

-in both the French Alps and Utah,
+in the French Alps, Switzerland and the United States,

 also gives us a leg up, but another issue, however,